Fan rice: History

 The first instance of fan-donated rice was at Shin Hye-sung's concert on 11 August 2007.
-In previous years, it was common for fan clubs to create displays of flowers and decorative banners for their favorite idols.
 The trend started in the late 2000s when fans began to send food to their favorite music artists, and took off in 2011.
 Today, there are entire businesses dedicated to the donation of fan rice in South Korea.

 Characteristics

 Fans of K-pop buy bags of rice and donate them to their favorite artists.
 Rice is sorted out in 20 kg bags, arranged into "towers" by dedicated companies who purchase the rice from local farmers and transport it to the venues according to the orders from the fan clubs.
 Fans often inscribe special or personal messages onto the bags or attach photos to them.
 Donating rice indicates that fans take greater social responsibility besides showing their respect and support to their favorite artists.
 Sending rice bags to venues have also appeared in Japan, as part of the K-pop wave.

-Philanthropy among K-pop fans serves to promote the public images of both the idols they support and the fans themselves.
-Fan's awareness of their somewhat negative reputation has motivated them to take action to leave a more positive, "mature" impression.

-There exists, however, an element of competition between both different fan clubs and among members belonging to the same club.
-There have been cases of fans within the same club vying to make sure that their favorite group member receives the most gifts or donations, which can cause stress for other fans.